icure/medtech-docs/sdks/how-to/how-to-manage-datasamples.md

 :::info

-The patient's id **should** be the same as the one used to create the DataSample.
+The patient's id **must** be the same as the one used to create the DataSample.

 If you linked the DataSample at the wrong patient, you have to delete the first DataSample and create a new one with the correct patient's id.